nf-core/dualrnaseq/docs/parameters.md

 #### `--generate_salmon_uniq_ambig`

-Option to extract all of the unique and ambigious reads after quantification.
+Option to extract all of the unique and ambiguous reads after quantification.
 Works for both Selective alignment and alignment-based modes (Default: False).

 #### `--gene_feature_gff_to_create_transcriptome_host "[exon, tRNA]"`